SaahilParmar/CS50P/Probem Set 0/faces/README.md

 * Recall that a str comes with quite a few methods, per - [docs.python.org/3/library/stdtypes.html#string-methods](https://docs.python.org/3/library/stdtypes.html#string-methods).
 * An emoji is actually just a character, so you can quote it like any str, a la "😐".
 And you can copy and paste the emoji from this page into your own code as needed.

+# Before You Begin
+Execute cd by itself in your terminal window.
+You should find that your terminal window’s prompt resembles the below:

+$

+Next execute

+$ mkdir faces

+to make a folder called faces in your codespace.
+Then execute

+$ cd faces

+to change directories into that folder.
+You should now see your terminal prompt as faces/ $.
+You can now execute

+$ code faces.py

+to make a file called faces.py where you’ll write your program.

 # How to Test

 Here’s how to test your code manually: